EPCCed/archer2-intro-package/_episodes/04-submission.md

 As we saw above, you can use the options to `sbatch` to control how many parallel tasks are placed on each compute node and can use the `--cpus-per-task` option to set the stride between parallel tasks to the right value to accommodate the OpenMP threads - the value for `--cpus-per-task` should usually be the same as that for `OMP_NUM_THREADS`.
-Finally, you need to specify `--threads-per-core=1` to ensure that the threads use physical cores rather than SMT (hardware threading).
+To ensure you get the correct thread pinning, you also need to specify an additional OpenMP environment variable and a couple of additional options to `srun`.
+Specifically:

+   - Set the `OMP_PLACES` environment variable to `cores` with `export OMP_PLACES=cores` in you job submission script
+   - Add the `--hint=nomultithread` option to `srun`
+   - Add the `--distribution=block:block` option to `srun`

 As an example, consider the job script below that runs across 2 nodes with 8 MPI tasks per node and 16 OpenMP threads per MPI task (so all 256 cores across both nodes are used).